meilisearch/specifications/text/0034-telemetry-policies.md

 ## `Health Seen`

 > The Health Seen event is sent once an hour or when a batch reaches the maximum size of `500kb`.
-The event's properties are averaged over all requests on `GET` - `/health`.

 | Property name | Description | Example |
 |---------------|-------------|---------|